School Policies and Regulations

 • Labeling uniforms

-Parents should are all uniform items.
-Be sure to label items with your child(ren)'s name/s ir initials and their homeroom teacher and number.
-This will make returning lost items possible and for your child to identify any lost item.
-Items to be labeled include: gym clothes, book bags, and lunch boxes, etc.
+Parents should label all uniform items.
+Please make sure that the name(s) or initials of your child(ren) and their homerooms appear on these items.
+This will make it possible to return lost items and for your child to identify any lost item.
+This includes, but is not limited to, gym clothes, book bags, lunch boxes, sweaters, jackets, and water bottles.

 • Field Trips